Wikia/guidelines/Process/ProgrammingLanguageSelection.md

  4. Is there existing organizational expertise in the proposed language?
  5. Does the language effect the organization’s ability to recruit?
  6. What is the expected learning curve for becoming productive in the language?
+ 7. Is there training available either internally or externally?
+ 8. Are there textbooks and reference materials for the proposed language?
+ 9. What is the level of industry adoption for the language?
+Who is using it in production?
- 7. Is there a pool of developers in both Poland and the US that could be hired to support and expand the development of services written in the language?
+ 10. Is there a pool of developers in both Poland and the US that could be hired to support and expand the development of services written in the language?

-In addition to the questions above, the developers seeking to use a new language should consider the impact to the business in selecting a new language for the project beginning development.
+In addition to the questions above, the developers seeking to use a new language should consider the impact to the business in selecting a new language for the project.
 For example, does the effort needed to introduce and learn a new language put the expected delivery of the required functionality at risk?

 Questions regarding the introduction of a new language as well as the request to introduce a new language should be sent to the [architecture